-Van Gogh’s grave is as modest as his reputation was at the time, befitting an artist who had sold only one painting during his too-brief life.
+Van Gogh’s grave is as modest as his reputation was at the time, befitting an artist who had sold only a few paintings and drawings during his too-brief life.
 But his influence as a transformative modernist was more widely known and admired in Impressionist circles in Paris, and his burial was attended not only by his devoted brother Theo and villagers who had grown fond of him, but by a small cohort of the Parisian art community as well—including painters Lucien Pissarro, Charles Laval and Émile Bernard, and the well-known art dealer Julien Tanguy.

-Six months later, Theo—who is thought to have been suffering from syphilis—died at the age of 33.
+Six months later, Theo died at the age of 33, after multiple epileptic fits symptomatic of dementia paralytica.
 He was buried in Utrecht, about 50 miles from where the brothers were born in Zundert, Netherlands.
 His body stayed in Utrecht until 1914, when the family had it exhumed and transported to join his brother, and they were reunited.